Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 Digital interface of Karbon's contact import process

-Before firms can set up more client work for their team, they need to import their client contact list.
-We know from past research that users who engage Karbon’s support team to manually import their client contact data convert at greater than 70%, and this is one of the stickiest activation activities a new user can take.
+We knew from past research that users who engage Karbon’s support team to manually import their client contact list convert at greater than 70%, and this is one of the stickiest activation activities a new user can take.

 In a 3 week sprint, I worked with one product manager and two engineers to build a wizard aimed at delivering the shortest route for a new user to achieve a populated client list on their own.
-By reducing the required contact data fields down to the minimum, we were able to cut the import time of hundreds of contacts from 48 hours (via support) to mere minutes.
+By reducing the required contact data fields down to the minimum, we were able to cut the import time of thousands of rows of contact data from 48 hours to mere seconds.

 User interface modal Karbon's user interface with a calendar to book a call